Overview

 2

-Your backend uses the secret API key to retrieve stored cards and process information through your AI agents or automated workflows.
+Your backend uses the secret API key to retrieve stored cards and handle payments through your AI agents or automated workflows.

 Usage Patterns